lkls1851/Automated-Influencer-Tweet-Generation/Documentation.md

 ### 5. Output Generation (output.py)

 - **Description:** Generate posts in the style of influencers based on user prompts and preferences.
+It creates an user interface using Gradio, where user can input prompts and desired length of tweets and get output.
 - **File:** `output.py`
 - **Methods:**
   - `user_interface()`: Generates model output using fine-tuned language model.